 Burren and Cliffs of Moher Global Geopark

-The Burren & Cliffs of Moher UNESCO Global Geopark, which has an area of 530 km2, is bounded by Atlantic coastal cliffs (10-200 m high) to the west, the Gort lowlands to the East, and by low hilly terrain to the south.
+The Burren & Cliffs of Moher UNESCO Global Geopark, which covers an area of 530 km2, is bounded by Atlantic coastal cliffs (10-200 m high) to the west, the Gort lowlands to the East, and low, hilly terrain to the south.
 Much of the land is at an elevation of 100 m-200 m above sea level; the highest point is Slieve Elva at 344 m.
-The area of limestone which comprises most of the UNESCO Global Geopark has few rivers and only one (Caher River) which flows its entire length overground.
+The limestone area, which comprises most of the UNESCO Global Geopark, has few rivers, and only one (the Caher River) flows its entire length overground.

 UNESCO Biosphere Reserves